atalayerdgn/Statistical-Hypothesis-Tests/README.md

 **Determine Degrees of Freedom**:
 The degrees of freedom depend on the number of categories in your data.
 For a goodness-of-fit test, the degrees of freedom are calculated as the number of categories minus one.
 This value is important because it helps determine the critical value or p-value for the test.

-**Interpret the Result**:
-Compare the Chi-Squared statistic to a critical value from the Chi-Squared distribution table, or calculate the p-value.
-If the Chi-Squared statistic is larger than the critical value (or if the p-value is smaller than your significance level, e.g., 0.05), you reject the null hypothesis.
-This means there is a significant difference between the observed and expected frequencies.
-If not, you fail to reject the null hypothesis, meaning the observed frequencies are consistent with the expected frequencies.